You need to research the various careers that interest you in order to assess their suitability and understand their different entry routes.

 The first ideas you come up with may be fairly tentative so explore other similar occupations to see if alternatives are more attractive or realistic.

 Read the case studies of our graduates and find out what they are doing now.
-You may be surprised by some our their career paths.
+You may be surprised by some of their career paths.

 Our Information Resources database lists the occupational material held in the Careers Service and provides links to the websites of professional bodies, journals and sources of vacancies.
 Much of the material listed is available to take away or to loan for up to one week.